 - How often should I train?

-Combine the routine with the walking guidelines I pointed out in the previous chapter and you have a very simple, yet effective exercise routine that covers all the large muscle groups of your body and basic cardio needs.
+Combine the routine with walking guidelines and you have a very simple, yet effective exercise routine that covers all the large muscle groups of your body and basic cardio needs.

-Follow this routine for at least a month and I promise you will notice positive results in your wellbeing, strength levels, and waistline if you watch your diet a bit.
+Follow this routine for at least a month and I bet you will notice positive results in your wellbeing, strength levels, and waistline if you watch your diet a bit.

 If you have any questions about the routine or the exercise, don’t hesitate to contact me!